Welcome to the official website of the Lodge of Research 200 (Ireland)

 The Lodge supports all Lodges and Brethren within the Irish Constitution and works closely with those Brethren undertaking research activities and promotes research throughout Irish Freemasonry history in general.

 The Lodge of Research does not engage in the exemplification of Masonic Ritual, and confers only the Masonic Degree of Installed Master on its newly elected Worshipful Master.

 Thank you for visiting our website.
 We invite you to investigate Freemasonry.
 Further information can be obtained by exploring this website, or contacting W. Bro.
 Ian MacIntyre at firstname.lastname@example.org

 For a feel of the working of the Lodge of Research, we hope you enjoy this short overview of the events throughout 2016.
 CLICK HERE for PDF File (5.44MB)

-A Correspondence Circle Exists in connection with the Lodge of Research, which is open to Master Masons in Good Standing, who are members of Lodges of the Irish Constitution or of any Constitution recognised by the Grand Lodge of Ireland.
+B) The Lodge of Research 200 operates a Correspondence Circle, which is open to Master Masons in Good Standing, who are members of Lodges of the Irish Constitution or of any Constitution recognised by the Grand Lodge of Ireland.

 Meetings of the Lodge of Research:

 The Stated Communications of the Lodge of Research are held as follows: -